EricZinda/Perplexity/docs_backlog.md

 - I haven’t read the whole thing, but the first thing that stood out was the use of “format” in the “MRS Format”.
 It is not a format, but a formalism; an abstract metalanguage for describing semantic structures and principles for their well-formedness.
 What I would call a “format” is one of the various serializations of a representation, such as SimpleMRS, Indexed MRS, MRS XML, etc.
 - Ahh.
 OK, I think I get my confusion now, there are really two “linked structures” going on in a scope-resolved MRS: one which is (as Emily proposes) the “scope tree of a scope-resolved MRS”, and the other is a graph, which is there for both a scope resolved and an un-scope-resolved MRS (maybe called a “variable graph”?).
 Is there an official term for that graph that I should use?
   - https://delphinqa.ling.washington.edu/t/new-dev-docs-for-understanding-the-mrs-format/915/19
+- which() needs to take wide scope
+    - Fix the scope resolved trees docs?